-While winter in Canada is beautiful, it is also damaging to our homes.
-Fences, in particular, can take a lot of damage over the winter months, often resulting in needing to be replaced come spring.
+While winter in Canada is beautiful, it is also damaging and hard on our homes.
+Fences, in particular, take a lot of damage over the winter months, often resulting in needing to be replaced come spring.
+Although there are tips and tricks at maintaining your fence, when it comes to the weather it can be out of our hands.
 Freezing temperatures and constant snow can cause leaning posts, rotted wood, and weakened foundations.
 If you’re concerned about the state of yours, look out for these 3 signs your fence needs repairs.

 Ideally, your fence should be standing upright.
 If you’ve noticed your fence is starting to lean to one side, this is a clear sign of damage.
 As fences get older, they naturally start to weaken.
 If your fence is already weakened by age, winter weather isn’t going to help.
 Constant high winds and heavy snow falling can further weaken fence posts causing them to lean to one side.